 The form below is an example of the affidavit form to be used in the state of Victoria.

 You can fill out most of the affidavit form, but don’t sign it yet.
-This needs to be done in the presence of an authorised affidavit taker.
+This must be done when you are in the presence of the authorised affidavit taker as they need to witness you signing the form.

 Find an authorised affidavit taker